Best Sesame Oil | My Tips & Top 3 Picks as a Korean

 Is sesame oil gluten-free?

 Sesame oil is naturally gluten-free.
 However, if you have a severe gluten allergy or have celiac disease, check the packaging to see if the sesame oil has been produced in the same factory that uses wheat.
-It may contain gluten as wheat residue may have been added during the distribution and manufacturing process.
+It may contain gluten, as wheat residue may have been added during the distribution and manufacturing process.

 Does sesame oil need to be refrigerated?